Functionality of Health Insurance in Germany

 Primarily access to the respective systems is depending on the agreed level of gross salary.

-Only employees with an annual gross income of at least EUR 64,350 in 2021 (including a potential 13th wage or other additionally defined pays) shall be entitled for private health insurance.
+Only employees with an annual gross income of at least EUR 64,350 in 2022 (including a potential 13th wage or other additionally defined pays) are entitled for private health insurance.

 Others such as German civil servants or self-employed and those persons working part-time with monthly earnings less than EUR 450 are also eligible.